Aston Martin DB5: Design

 The principal differences between the DB4 Series V and the DB5 are the all-aluminium engine, enlarged from 3.7 litres to 4.0 litres; a new ZF five-speed transmission which was more robust than the earlier David Brown unit (except for some of the first DB5s); and three SU carburettors.
-This engine, producing 282 bhp, which propelled the car to 145 mph, was available in the Vantage (high powered) version of the DB4 from March 1962.
+This engine produced 282 bhp and propelled the car to 145 mph and was available in the Vantage (high-powered) version of the DB4 from March 1962.
 It became the standard Aston Martin power unit with the launch in September 1963 of the DB5.

-Standard equipment on the DB5 included reclining seats, wool pile carpets, electric windows, twin fuel tanks, chrome wire wheels, oil cooler, magnesium-alloy body built to Superleggera patent technique, full leather trim in the cabin and a fire extinguisher.
-All models had two doors and 2+2 seating configuration.
-The boot lids differed slightly between the DB4 mark 5 and the DB5.
+Standard equipment on the DB5 included reclining seats, wool-pile carpets, electric windows, twin fuel tanks, chrome wire wheels, an oil cooler, magnesium-alloy body built to the Superleggera patent technique, full leather trim in the cabin and a fire extinguisher.
+All models had two doors and a 2+2 seating configuration.
+The boot lids differed slightly between the DB4 Mark 5 and the DB5.

 Like the DB4, the DB5 had a live rear axle.
 At the beginning, the original four-speed manual gearbox (with optional overdrive) was standard fitment, but it was dropped in favour of the ZF five-speed box.
 A three-speed Borg-Warner DG automatic transmission was also available.
 The automatic option was changed to the Borg-Warner Model 8 shortly before the DB6 replaced the DB5.